 Because the MediCal-supported hospital didn’t have a psychiatrist on site, I spoke with a long-distance psychiatrist through a CRT television; the outdated technology suffered from staggered feedback, so her mouth never synced to her words.

 Well, you can’t have autism anymore, even if you had it.
 You would’ve grown right out of it.
 And it’s more common in men than women, so the chances are extremely low.

-Fortunately, I was diagnosed at Kaiser Permanente, but that was only after four years of maddening self-diagnosis, book after book to validate and soothe me.
-I’ll write about that more in the middle of the month, when I explore my under-the-radar childhood.
+Fortunately, I was diagnosed at Kaiser Permanente, but that was only after four years of maddening self-diagnosis, book-after-book to validate and soothe me.

 Too often we think of autism as a childhood disorder, a boy’s disorder—not an adult woman’s life; a life that continues to throw curve balls long past eighteen years old—but when Temple Grandin released Thinking in Pictures, not only did laymen learn how she changed our livestock industry, she gave Aspergirls someone to look up to outside of Rain Man:

 Of course, if you haven’t read Temple Grandin yet, you should; and if you’d don’t recognize the name, you’re missing out.
-You can either read the above book—and if you buy it from the link in my blog, I get a few quarters tip for leading you to the waterhole of autistic awesomeness, yay!—or you could try her movie instead:
+You can either read the above book (affiliated link) or you could try her movie instead (also affiliated):

-And if you’re more of the forum-going, Internet reading type (you’re on an autism awareness blog, after all!), here Ask Me Anything Reddit is a super-interesting read.
+And if you’re more of the forum-going, Internet reading type, Temple Grandin’s Ask Me Anything Reddit is a super-interesting read.

 🧓Can Have Flawed Parents👵